 The system hereby presented has been tested for MRI compatibility (see "SAFETY INFORMATION MRI - MR CONDITIONAL" section on the present document).
-Medical personnel must be informed of the composition material of the device and the related provided indications so that they can make appropriate considerations regarding the exposure of the patient equipped with the implanted device to strong electromagnetic fields. as in the case of control requirements in MRI.
+Medical personnel must be informed of the composition material of the device and the related provided indications so that they can make appropriate considerations regarding the exposure of the patient equipped with the implanted device to strong electromagnetic fields, as in the case of control requirements in MRI he KIT FEP SHOULDER system has been designed to obtain bone stabilization in cases of trauma and reconstructive procedures, on adult and pediatric patients (excluding infants).
+Indications for use include:

 Furthermore, the patient must also be informed by the hospital staff about the material used in the construction of the implanted device and the specific limitations / contraindications attached to it, as well as the related safety parameters indicated in the present document.
 INDICATIONS FOR USE